- Cancer Information

 - Breast prostheses and reconstruction

 - Breast reconstruction

 Some women decide they only want the shape of the breast reconstructed, others choose to have a nipple reconstruction to make their breast look complete.
-The appearance of the nipple and areola can be created in several ways.
+The appearance of the nipple and the areola (the brown or pink rim of tissue around the nipple) can be created in several ways.

 Learn more about:

 These stick to the skin and stay in place for several days.
 They are available from breast prostheses suppliers.